Joun

-Joun (جون) is a Lebanese village sitting on seven hills in the Chouf (قضاء الشوف) district of South Governorate at a distance of 13 kilometers from the city of Sidon in Lebanon.
+Joun (جون) is a Lebanese village sitting on seven hills in the Sidon (قضاء صيدا) district of the South Governorate at a distance of 13 kilometers from the city of Sidon in Lebanon.
 Joun means "the corner" in Aramaic, and it is located in between Mount Lebanon and South Lebanon, forming a corner shape.

-Joun is a village of approximately 7,400 inhabitants, who are mainly Greek Catholic, Shiite, and Maronite.
+Joun is a village of approximately 7,400 inhabitants, who are mainly Druze, Greek Catholic, Shiite, and Maronite.

 History

 Joun is an old village located above the temple of the Phoenician god Eshmun near the city of Sidon.

 In 1887, the Ottomans appointed the first commission of Joun.
 The members were: Gerges Chamy, Mitri Mousawbaa, Assaad Khoriaty, Mikhael Nab’aa, Youssef Gebran Khoury (Greek Catholics); Hossein Chamseddine, Hossein Saleh (Shiites); Ibrahim Youness, Youssef Estefan (Maronites); and Youssef Koussa (Protestant).
 Their tasks were to take care of the land of Joun and regulate the environment and day-to-day work, such as agricultural life and water, and also to supervise the local security.
 By 1898, the commission had its own logo, and each member had his own stamp, used it to sign official statements.

 In 1903, the Ottoman Empire enacted a law which mandated that municipality members should be elected instead of recruited.
 Since then, Joun has had elected officials who both take care of local matters and supervise the relationship with the national authority.